 Indication and Important Safety Information

-- GILENYA is a sphingosine 1-phosphate receptor modulator indicated for the treatment of adult patients with relapsing forms of multiple sclerosis (MS) to reduce the frequency of clinical exacerbations and to delay the accumulation of physical disability.
+- GILENYA is a sphingosine 1-phosphate receptor modulator indicated for the treatment of patients with relapsing forms of multiple sclerosis (MS) to reduce the frequency of clinical exacerbations and to delay the accumulation of physical disability.

 Important Safety Information

 - GILENYA is contraindicated in patients with recent myocardial infarction (MI), unstable angina, stroke, transient ischemic attack, decompensated heart failure (HF) requiring hospitalization or Class III/IV HF, and in patients with a history or presence of Mobitz Type II 2nd or 3rd degree atrioventricular (AV) block or sick sinus syndrome, unless patient has a pacemaker, baseline QTc interval ≥500 ms, and treatment with Class Ia or Class III anti-arrhythmics.